allthatjava/boot-example-soap-webservice/README.md

 server.port=8081
 ```

-* Once you application is run ( You can run with gradle command `./gradlew clean jaxb build bootRun`, you can see the live WSDL from the browser with the following URL.
+* Once you application is running ( You can run with gradle command `./gradlew clean jaxb build bootRun`, you can see the live WSDL from the browser with the following URL.

 ```
 http://localhost:8081/ws/post-webservice.wsdl